 How can you be productive and stay focused when your office is in your living room?

 First, what is staying focused?
-Well, for us here at Penguin, we think it has a lot to do with removing the triggers that cause anxiety in the first place.
+Well, for us here at Penguin CBD, we think it has a lot to do with removing the triggers that cause stress in the first place.
 Being focused means completing the tasks you have on hand in a reasonable amount of time with minimal stress.

 But, if you’re like the rest of us trying to adjust to a new normal of social distancing, that might seem like an unattainable dream.
 Well, that’s why I’m writing this particular post right now, because I’m sure you have questions too.

 It looks like working from home is here to stay.
 For some, this can cause a lot of stress.
 It’s hard to stay focused at the “office” when there are so many other projects to take care of.

 Without clear expectations on how to fill your time while telecommuting, it’s easy to get off track.
 And, if you’re working from home, that means there’s probably something else that sounds a little more interesting – like that reality TV show you’ve been binging or that load of laundry that needs to be put away.

 Let’s first look at what stress is, and how it interrupts your ability to stay focused.
 I’ll then give you a number of tried and true focusing methods that you can use while working from home.

 We all feel stressed out from time to time.
 That heart-racing, blood-pumping sensation that makes it impossible to concentrate on anything.
 When we feel anxious, we can’t focus and our work suffers.

 If you’re an anxious person in a work-from-home situation, you get behind on your work projects and your home projects because you’re in the same place all day, every day.
 Because of this, your current stress levels are probably going through the roof.

 COVID-19 isn’t making things easier.
 The Center for Disease Control reports that fear and worry about this pandemic can be overwhelming and cause strong emotions.
 Social distancing might be making you feel lonelier than usual, which can compound the situation.